 Use of alcohol, tobacco, and illicit drugs exacts a heavy toll on the lives and families of North Dakotans and the economy of the state.
 North Dakota's culture lends itself to the use and abuse of substances, namely alcohol, cigarettes, and smokeless tobacco.
-Compared to the nation and other U.S. states, alcohol use and abuse is the biggest substance-related problem that faces the state (Hughes et al., 2008; BRFSS, 2007).
+Compared to the nation and other U.S. states, alcohol use and abuse is the biggest substance-related problem that faces the state (Hughes et al., 2009; BRFSS, 2008).
 North Dakota has among the highest rates in the nation in recent alcohol use and binge drinking, regardless of age group.
-For example, among North Dakotans aged 12 to 20 years, 37.6 percent consumed alcohol in the past 30 days and 28.5 percent engaged in binge alcohol use in the past 30 days (Hughes et al., 2008).
-These figures, despite having dropped slightly since the previous year, rank North Dakota #2 and #1, respectively, among all 50 states.
-North Dakota ranks near the bottom among U.S. states regarding the percentage of persons who perceive great harm associated with consuming five or more drinks at a time once or twice a week (Hughes et al., 2008).
+For example, among North Dakotans aged 12 to 20 years, 40.0 percent consumed alcohol in the past 30 days and 29.5 percent engaged in binge alcohol use in the past 30 days (Hughes et al., 2009).
+These figures rank North Dakota #1 (i.e., highest) on both indicators among all 50 states for this age cohort.
+North Dakota ranks near the bottom among U.S. states regarding the percentage of persons who perceive great harm associated with consuming five or more drinks at a time once or twice a week (Hughes et al., 2009).
 This finding assists in understanding why binge drinking rates are so high in North Dakota: many perceive little or no physical, mental, or societal harm associated with this behavior.

 There is evidence that alcohol use and abuse is generational in North Dakota.
 Children and young adults are following the example of the state's adults who use and abuse alcohol at rates that are high relative to other states.
-North Dakota children and young adults, who are not of legal drinking age, engage in recent and binge alcohol use at elevated frequency (Hughes et al., 2008).
-Further, North Dakota students grades 9-12 are substantially more likely than their U.S. counterparts to have recently driven a vehicle after consuming alcohol (YRBS, 2008).
-Among DUI arrests in the state, persons aged 21-24 are the most frequent offenders and their arrest rate has increased in recent years (ND Office of the Attorney General, 2008).
+North Dakota children and young adults, who are not of legal drinking age, engage in recent and binge alcohol use at elevated frequency (Hughes et al., 2009).
+Further, North Dakota students grades 9-12 are substantially more likely than their U.S. counterparts to have recently driven a vehicle after consuming alcohol (YRBS, 2009).
+Among DUI arrests in the state, persons aged 21-24 are the most frequent offenders; their arrest rate increases sharply from 2001 to 2006, but has decreased in the past two years (ND Office of the Attorney General, 2009).

-North Dakota adults and children smoke cigarettes at rates that are comparable to the U.S. However, the state's American Indian adults smoke cigarettes at twice the rate of white adults (50.1 percent vs. 19.6 percent; BRFSS, 1998-2007).
-Smokeless tobacco use in North Dakota appears higher than the U.S. for both adults (BRFSS, 2007) and children (YRBS, 2008).
-Regarding recent use of any tobacco product, North Dakota children's and adults' prevalence is higher than the U.S. prevalence (Hughes et al., 2008).
+North Dakota adults and children smoke cigarettes at rates that are comparable to the U.S. Smoking prevalence in North Dakota has steadily decreased over time.
+However, the state's American Indian adults smoke cigarettes at twice the prevalence of white adults (48.4 percent vs. 19.2 percent; BRFSS, 1999-2008).
+Smokeless tobacco use in North Dakota is notably higher than the U.S. for high school students (YRBS, 2009).
+Regarding recent use of any tobacco product, North Dakota young adults' (ages 18-25) prevalence is higher than the U.S. prevalence (Hughes et al., 2009).

-Associated with illicit drug use, arrests in North Dakota have increased by 3% from 2,256 in 2006 to 2,323 in 2007.
-In the past decade, 89% of drug arrests were for possession (versus sale or manufacture) and about three-quarters of drug arrests involved marijuana (ND OAG, 2008).
+Associated with illicit drug use, arrests in North Dakota have decreased by 7% from 2,323 in 2007 to 2,158 in 2008.
+In the past decade, 89% of drug arrests were for possession (versus sale or manufacture) and about three-quarters of drug arrests involved marijuana (ND OAG, 2009).
 Methamphetamines are also a problem in North Dakota, but to a lesser extent.
-North Dakota's 2004 meth lab seizure rate per 100,000 population placed it in the top 20% of all states.
-However, in recent years, meth lab incidents have been drastically reduced and meth possession arrests have been somewhat reduced in North Dakota.
+In recent years, meth lab incidents have been drastically reduced (252 in 2003 to 27 in 2008) and meth possession arrests have been somewhat reduced in North Dakota.